Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 ## Public Testing

 ## Code Testing
-This project has been a labour of love, and has taken many, many hours to complete.
+This project has been a labour of love and has taken many, many hours to complete.
 Code was tested exhaustively to check for errors and bugs:

 ### Google Maps JavaScript code, Tours of Nice, Monaco and St-Paul de Vence: